-Filton-based Mass Spec Analytical (MSA) was formed in 1994 and has this year undergone significant change at Board level with a view to building a high growth business to exploit a range of identified market opportunities.
+Filton-based Mass Spec Analytical (MSA) was formed in 1994 and has recently undergone significant change at Board level with a view to building a high growth business to exploit a range of identified market opportunities.

 Since its inception, MSA has developed the innovative use of mass spectrometry in forensics.
 It has introduced several breakthrough techniques including an individual banknote analysis technique that enables many thousands of individual banknotes to be analysed quickly and reliably, opening a laboratory specialising in the profiling and characterisation of drug samples, the analysis of plastics and tapes for batch comparison, and the analysis of body fluids for alcohol content.

 The Mass Spec Scentinel system, developed on an ABSciex spectrometer, is highly efficient for a range of explosives and that the results it produces are quantitative (i.e. the instrument response is directly proportional to the amount of explosive present).

 MSA’s Managing Director Lance Hiley has been working with Brian Prescott, SETsquared Bath’s Entrepreneur in Residence for the Advanced Engineering Business Acceleration Hub - a sector specific business support hub funded through the European Regional Development Fund (ERDF) - to finesse the company’s pitch deck and to scope out plans for University collaboration in developing new sources and methods.

 Brian has introduced MSA to Dr Anneke Lubben and Dr Shaun Reeksting who are responsible for the University’s Mass Spectrometry Department which deploys a range of spectrometers from Bruker and Agilent and which, it is hoped, will extend the range of novel rapid direct analysis applications for MSA’s innovative source technology.